pingcap/docs-cn/upgrade-tidb-using-tiup.md

 This document is targeted for the following upgrade paths:

-- Upgrade from TiDB 4.0 versions to TiDB 6.3.
+- Upgrade from TiDB 4.0 versions to TiDB 6.4.
-- Upgrade from TiDB 5.0-5.4 versions to TiDB 6.3.
+- Upgrade from TiDB 5.0-5.4 versions to TiDB 6.4.
-- Upgrade from TiDB 6.0 to TiDB 6.3.
+- Upgrade from TiDB 6.0 to TiDB 6.4.
-- Upgrade from TiDB 6.1 to TiDB 6.3.
+- Upgrade from TiDB 6.1 to TiDB 6.4.
-- Upgrade from TiDB 6.2 to TiDB 6.3.
+- Upgrade from TiDB 6.2 to TiDB 6.4.
+- Upgrade from TiDB 6.3 to TiDB 6.4.

 > **Warning:**
 >